eth-easl/deltazip-ae/README.md

 Since the instance is expensive to run, we kindly request reviewers to inform us their planned evaluation time so that we can allocate the resources accordingly.

-If you want to run the evaluation on your own machine (the main part where we compress the model can be run on a single machine with a single NVIDIA GPU with >=24GB memory), you can pull the docker image with the following command:
+If you want to run the evaluation on your own machine (the main part where we compress the model can be run on a single machine with a single NVIDIA GPU with >=24GB GPU memory (VRAM) ), you can pull the docker image with the following command:

 ```bash
 docker pull ghcr.io/xiaozheyao/deltazip:0.0.1